Parameterized Spanning Tree Congestion: Hardness Results

 \subsection{Modular-width}

-In this subsection we consider {\STC} parameterized by the modular-width of the input graph~\cite{GajarskyLMMO15,GajarskyLO13}.
-We prove that the problem remains NP-complete even on graphs of modular-width at most $4$; it is easy to see that there is no graph of modular-width $3$, therefore our result leaves open the case of graphs of modular-width at most $2$.
-Our result, along with the fact that graphs of modular-width at most $4$ have clique-width at most $3$ (\cref{thm:mw_and_cw}), improves upon previous work by Okamoto et al.~\cite{jgaa/OkamotoOUU11}, who showed that the problem is NP-hard for graphs of clique-width at most $3$.
-As a matter of fact, the graph we construct has linear clique-width~\cite{siamdm/FellowsRRS09} at most $3$, thus directly improving over said result.
+In this subsection we consider {\STC} parameterized by the modular-width of the input graph~\citep{GajarskyLO13}.
+We prove that the problem remains NP-complete even on graphs of modular-width at most $4$; there is no graph of modular-width $3$ since there is no prime graph with three vertices, therefore our result leaves open the case of graphs of modular-width at most $2$.
+Our result, along with the fact that graphs of modular-width at most $4$ have clique-width at most $3$ (\cref{thm:mw_and_cw}), slightly improves upon previous work by~\cite{jgaa/OkamotoOUU11}, which showed that the problem is NP-hard for graphs of clique-width at most $3$.
+As a matter of fact, the graph we construct has linear clique-width~\citep{siamdm/FellowsRRS09} at most $3$, thus directly improving over said result.
 Nevertheless, \cref{thm:mw_and_cw} is an interesting result in its own right which we were not able to find in the literature.
+Furthermore, the family of graphs constructed by our reduction has shrub-depth at most $2$~\citep{lmcs/GanianHNOM19,mfcs/GanianHNOMR12}, therefore yielding para-NP-hardness for this parameterization as well.
+Importantly, the graphs resulting from our reduction are interval graphs, thus answering a previously posed open question on the polynomial-time solvability of {\STC} on interval graphs in the negative~\citep{birthday/Otachi20}.
+On that note, we also mention a recent follow-up work by~\cite{arxiv/Otachi26}, which shows that {\STC} remains NP-hard even on \emph{proper} interval graphs of clique-width at most $4$.